 By the way, if you’re also a LOTR mega fan, I’d recommend reading the official LOTR locations guidebook.
 This is an absolutely brilliant guide to all the locations in New Zealand with a forward from Peter Jackson!

-How to find Hobbit’s Hideway in Victoria Park
+How to find Hobbit’s Hideaway in Victoria Park

 Parking: To find Hobbit’s Hideaway, the most convenient place to park is in the conveniently located car park near where Alexandra Road crosses Paterson Street.
 Just search for ‘LOTR location car park’ on Google Maps.